areeb-beigh/PyMaths/docs/ReadMe.txt

 		2. Additional modules required
 		3. Tested or not?

 	If the modification is good enough it will surely be added.
+For more info about contributing check docs

 # Bugs